OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 - Space: Contains a set of projects, environments, variables, teams, permissions, etc, bounded by a single Octopus database.
 Learn more in our recent [RFC](/blog/2017-05/odcm-rfc.md).
 - Release Bundle: A package containing everything required to deploy a specific release of a project.
 - Deployment Receipt: A document containing everything required to show the result of deploying a specific release of a project.
-- Source Space: The space that owns the project and its releases, and where release bundles are created if you decide to cross space boundaries.
+- Source Space: The Space that owns the project and its releases, and where release bundles are created if you decide to cross Space boundaries.
-- Target Space: The space where a release bundle will be imported.
-The release extracted from the release bundle can then be deployed to environments in this space.
+- Target Space: The Space where a release bundle will be imported.
+The release extracted from the release bundle can then be deployed to environments in this Space.
-- Remote Environment: A reference to an environment owned by another space.
+- Remote Environment: A reference to an environment owned by another Space.
-- Remote Project: A reference to a project owned by another space.
+- Remote Project: A reference to a project owned by another Space.
 - Variable Template: We introduced this concept with multi-tenant deployments.
 In this context you could express that a variable value is required for each environment a project can be deployed into.

-### Trusting other spaces
+### Trusting other Spaces

-- Has to set up the connection/trust/relationship between the two spaces, potentially over an air gap
+- Has to set up the connection/trust/relationship between the two Spaces, potentially over an air gap

 ## Example: Secure Environments

 Let's explore this concept using the **Secure Environments** example we mentioned earlier, where you want strict separation between your development and production environments.
-In this case we will model this separation using two spaces:
+In this case we will model this separation using two Spaces:

 - `DevTest Space`: where your application is deployed for development and testing purposes
 - `Prod Space`: where the production deployments of your application will be deployed and strict compliance controls are required

-_IMAGE: Show two spaces, indicating where project, and each environment is owned, and how the bundle flows_
+_IMAGE: Show two Spaces, indicating where project, and each environment is owned, and how the bundle flows_

-Let's consider how each different person in your organization might interact with Octopus to promote a release across these two spaces all the way to production.
+Let's consider how each different person in your organization might interact with Octopus to promote a release across these two Spaces all the way to production.

 ### Working with projects